logo Schiller Tuning

 How Does OBD ECU Tuning Work?

-OBD tuning works by establishing a secure digital connection (programming tools) between the ECU and a flashing device via the OBD port.
+OBD tuning works by establishing a secure digital connection and protocol that is (programming tools) between the ECU and a flashing device via the OBD port.
 The general process includes:

 1. Connecting an OBD tuning tool to the vehicle